matishsiao/go-ha-proxy/README.md

 version:0.0.2

-1.support tcp proxy and you can use roundrobin or source mode to HA.
+1.support TCP proxy and you can use round-robin or source mode to HA.

 2.health mode supported.